rija/docker-nginx-fpm-caches-wordpress/README.md

 **Notes:**
  * There is no change required to nginx configuration for standard use cases
- * It is suggested to replace example.com by your domain name although any file name that match the pattern ssl.*.conf will be recognised
+ * It is suggested to replace example.com in the file name by your domain name although any file name that match the pattern ssl.*.conf will be recognised
  * Navigating to the web site will throw a connection error until that step has been performed as encryption is enabled across the board and http connections are redirected to https.
 You must update nginx configuration files as needed to match your use case if that behaviour is not desirable.
  * Lets Encrypt's' ACME client configuration file is deployed to *'/etc/letsencrypt/cli.ini'*.
 Update that file to suit your use case regarding certificates.
+ * the generated certificate is valid for example.com and www.example.com (SAN)
- * Certificates are saved on the host server because this Dockerfile is intended for an architecture where a Wordpress container should be  stateless.
+ * The certificate files are saved on the host server because this Dockerfile is intended for an architecture where a Wordpress container should be stateless.
 If you want to keep certificates in the container, drop the *'-v /etc/letsencrypt:/etc/letsencrypt'* argument from the *'docker run'* command

 ### Usage patterns